Radio repeater: Combining system

 There is often not enough tower space to accommodate a separate antenna for each repeater at crowded equipment sites.
 In same-band repeaters at engineered, shared equipment sites, repeaters can be connected to shared antenna systems.
 These are common in trunked systems, where up to 29 repeaters for a single trunked system may be located at the same site.
 (Some architectures such as iDEN sites may have more than 29 repeaters.)

 In a shared system, a receive antenna is usually located at the top of the antenna tower.
 Putting the receive antenna at the top helps to capture weaker received signals than if the receive antenna were lower of the two.
 By splitting the received signal from the antenna, many receivers can work satisfactorily from a single antenna.
 Devices called receiver multicouplers split the signal from the antenna into many receiver connections.
 The multicoupler amplifies the signals reaching the antenna, then feeds them to several receivers, attempting to make up for losses in the power dividers (or splitters).
 These operate similarly to a cable TV splitter but must be built to higher quality standards so they work in environments where strong interfering signals are present.

-On the transmitter side, a second transmit antenna is installed somewhere below the receive antenna.
+On the transmitter side, a transmit antenna is installed somewhere below the receive antenna.
 There is an electrical relationship defined by the distance between transmit and receive antennas.
 A desirable null exists if the transmit antenna is located exactly below the receive antenna beyond a minimum distance.
 Almost the same isolation as a low-grade duplexer (about −60 decibels) can be accomplished by installing the transmit antenna below, and along the centerline of, the receive antenna.
 Several transmitters can be connected to the same antenna using filters called combiners.
 Transmitters usually have directional devices installed along with the filters that block any reflected power in the event the antenna malfunctions.
 The antenna must have a power rating that will handle the sum of energy of all connected transmitters at the same time.